berserk207/rjnetwork/docs/greenmine.rst

-   Software Installation Trial,To be check by Network Admins Software Installation Freeware,To be check by Network Admins Software Installation Licensed,Immediate superior – Refer to the RS Corporate Mailing Address,Immediate superior – Coordinate with HR2 Service Mailing Address,Immediate superior – Coordinate with LMT Hardware upgrades and replacement,To be check by Network Admins
+   Software Installation Trial,To be check by Network Admins Software Installation Freeware,To be check by Network Admins Software Installation Licensed,Immediate superior – Refer to the RS (Requisition Slip) Corporate Mailing Address,Immediate superior – Coordinate with HR2 Service Mailing Address,Immediate superior – Coordinate with LMT Hardware upgrades and replacement,To be check by Network Admins